quicophy/mdopt/docs/README.rst

    :alt: Code style: black

 mdopt
 =====

-mdopt is a python package built on top of numpy for discrete optimization in the tensor-network (specifically, MPS-MPO) language.
+mdopt is a python package built on top of numpy for discrete optimisation in the tensor-network (specifically, MPS-MPO) language.
 The code is hosted on github, so please feel free to submit issues and pull requests.

 Installation
 ------------